lwmqn/shepherd/README.md

 The goal of **mqtt-shepherd** is to let you build and manage an MQTT machine network with less efforts, it is implemented as a server-side application framework with many network management functions, e.g. permission of device joining, device authentication, reading, writing and observing resources on a remote device, remotely executing a procedure on the Device.
 Furthermore, thanks to the power of node.js, making your own RESTful APIs to interact with your machines is also possible.

-Note: This project is planning to provide a web-client library for front-end users in the near future.
+**Note**: This project is planning to provide a web-client library for front-end users in the near future.

 #### Acronym
 * **Server**: LWMQN Server
 * **Client** or **Client Device**: LWMQN Client
 * **MqttShepherd**: class exposed by `require('mqtt-shepherd')`
 * **MqttNode**: class to create a software endpoint of a remote Client Device on the Server
-* **qserver**: instance of MqttShepherd
+* **qserver**: instance of MqttShepherd Class
-* **qnode**: instance of MqttNode
+* **qnode**: instance of MqttNode Class
 * **oid**: identifier of an Object
 * **iid**: identifier of an Object Instance
 * **rid**: indetifier of a Resource

-Note: IPSO uses _Object_, _Object Instance_ and _Resource_ to describe the hierarchical structure of resources on a Client Device.
-The Server can use oid, iid and rid to allocate resources on a Client Device.
+**Note**: IPSO uses _Object_, _Object Instance_ and _Resource_ to describe the hierarchical structure of resources on a Client Device.
+The Server can use oid, iid, and rid to allocate resources on a Client Device.

 <a name="Features"></a>
 ## 2. Features

 * MQTT protocol
-* Based on [Mosca](https://github.com/mcollina/mosca/wiki) which is an MQTT broker on node.js.
+* Based on [Mosca](https://github.com/mcollina/mosca/wiki), an MQTT broker on node.js.
 * Hierarchical data model in Smart-Object-style (IPSO)
 * Easy to query resources on a Client Device
 * LWM2M-like interfaces for Client/Server interaction